Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 # How to Create and test contract calls on HardHat

 # Introduction
-One of the most essential and helpful tool a blockchain developer has as an arsenal is making contracts calls.
-When working on complex and multi-contract project it is very likely, that you wont be deploying a single smart contrcat file for the whole production.
-You might even deploy some  contracts earlier that others.
+One of the most essential and helpful tools a blockchain developer has as an arsenal is making contract calls.
+When working on complex and multi-contract projects it is very likely, that you won't be deploying a single smart contract file for the whole production.
+You might even deploy some contracts earlier than others.
 Making contract calls is a very flexible way to enable a contract to interact with other deployed contracts on the blockchain.
-This way rather that having a messy long line of code,
+This way rather than having a messy long line of code,

-Over the course of this tutorial you will learn how to:
+Throughout this tutorial you will learn how to:

 * Install and Setup Hardhat
 * Create a dummy smart contract
 * Use hardhat to deploy to the Celo Alfajores Network
-* Create a proicient test script on hardhat
+* Create a proficient test script on a hardhat
 * And make contract calls on your deployed contract using hardhat test scripts

 # Prerequisites
-To get the best of this tutorial, you should have a basic  and foundational understanding of the following:
+To get the best out of this tutorial, you should have a basic  and foundational understanding of the following:
 * Celo Alfajores testNet
 * Faucets
-* Hardhat, Don't worry, you will be installing hardhat along side this tutorial
+* Hardhat, Don't worry, you will be installing hardhat alongside this tutorial
 * Node `node` and Package Manager `yarn` or `npm`.
-You should have `node` and you're prefered package manager pre-installed.
+You should have `node` and you're preferred package manager pre-installed.
-This tutorial will make use of the `yarn` package manager, but you can follow along you're prefered PM
+This tutorial will make use of the `yarn` package manager, but you can follow along with you're preferred PM

-## Brief defination on Keywords
+## Brief definition of Keywords
-Before you getting started with this tutoral, here is a quick recap on the keywords you'll be working with along this tutorial
+Before you get started with this tutorial, here is a quick recap of the keywords you'll be working with during this tutorial

 ## Celo Alfajores
 The celo Alfajores is a test network run by the Celo Team.
-It a blockchain simulation that enables deployments and testing of smart contracts on a fake blockchain.
-Alghough it is regarded a fake blockchain, primarily to simulate deploying and testing contracts on the Celo Blockchain
+It is a blockchain simulation that enables deployments and testing of smart contracts on a fake blockchain.
+Although it is regarded as a fake blockchain, it primarily simulates deploying and testing contracts on the Celo Blockchain
-It functions exaclty as effective as on the Celo mainnets, except you call transactions using faucet funcdings (fake money).
+It functions exactly as effectively as on the Celo mainnets, except you call transactions using faucet funding (fake money).

 ## Faucets
-Faucets are simply fake money funded into your wallet only for the purpose of interacting with a testNet "fake Blockchain".
+Faucets are simply fake money funded into your wallet only to interact with a testNet "fake Blockchain".
-To make transaction on the Alfajores TestNet you need fuacets in Celo USD **CUSD**.
+To make transactions on the Alfajores TestNet you need faucets in Celo USD **CUSD**.
-Following this tutorial you will need **CUSD** faucets to deploy and make transaction on the celo Alfajores blockchian
+Following this tutorial, you will need **CUSD** faucets to deploy and make transactions on the celo Alfajores blockchain

 ## HardHat
 Hardhat is an Ethereum development environment that runs on `ether-js` and `solc-js`.
-It is used when to compiling, running and deploying solidity smart contracts
+It is used when compiling, running, and deploying solidity smart contracts

 ## Contract calls
-What are the contract calls reffered to in this tutorial?
+What are the contract calls referred to in this tutorial?
 Making a contract call simply means calling the functions from a deployed contract into another deployed contract on the blockchain.
-The call can either be a function on query to from one deployed contract to another, to call a function or make a query some information from the second contract
+The call can either be a function on the query from one deployed contract to another, to call a function, or make a query for some information from the second contract

-Now that you've been reminded on the tools we'll be needing, its time to get your hands dirty with writing code to understanding the purpose of this tutorial.
+Now that you've been reminded of the tools we'll be needing, it's time to get your hands dirty with writing code to understand the purpose of this tutorial.

 ## Installing Hardhat
-In order to get started with the coding part o this tutorial, you need to install Hardhat.
+To get started with the coding part o this tutorial, you need to install Hardhat.
-In the next couple of steps you will learn how to install Hardhat into you local work environment using yarn on you're prefered Package Manager
+In the next couple of steps, you will learn how to install Hardhat into your local work environment using yarn on you're preferred Package Manager

-1.- Create a work space in you're prefered code editor.
+1.- Create a workspace in you're preferred code editor.
-2.- Go to the your terminal of your work environment and run the code `npm init -y`.
-This is to initialize a `package.json` file
-3.- Next run the command `npx hardhat` to fire up your hardhat development evnironment.
+2.- Go to the terminal of your work environment and run the code `npm init -y`.
+This is to initialize a `package.json` file 3.- Next run the command `npx hardhat` to fire up your hardhat development environment.
-You will be promt to choose the language you'll be working with.
+You will be prompted to choose the language you'll be working with.
 4.- Click enter twice to enable the option `Create a Javascript Project`. and to verify the project location.
 You will notice a new folder structure on your code editor file explorer.

-Now that you have sucessfully installed ane Setup your hardhat development environment. next you will create the examplary contracts you need to test the contract calls
+Now that you have successfully installed and Setup up your hardhat development environment. next you will create the exemplary contracts you need to test the contract calls

 ## Creating your Smart Contracts
-In order to simulate a contract call you will need to create two smart contracts.
+To simulate a contract call, you will need to create two smart contracts.
 These two contracts will be deployed on the Celo Blockchain.
-One of the contract will have the calling functions `TestContract.sol`, while the other contract `StudentIntro` will have the functions you will be calling from the previous contract `TestContract.sol`.
+One of the contracts will have the calling functions `TestContract.sol`, while the other contract `StudentIntro.sol` will have the functions you will be calling from the previous contract `TestContract.sol`.

 ### The Calling Contract ***StudentIntro***:
-Navigate to the contract folder in your work space and rename the existing contract to `StudentIntro.sol`, like in the image below.
+Navigate to the contract folder in your workspace and rename the existing contract to `StudentIntro.sol`, like in the image below.
 To initialize the contract and the needed variables, copy and paste the code below:
 ```solidity
 // SPDX-License-Identifier: MIT